-For an overview of ways to secure vsftpd, refer to the Fedora 22 Security Guide.
+For an overview of ways to secure vsftpd, see the Red Hat Enterprise Linux 7 Security Guide'.

 The following is a list of some of the more important directives within /etc/vsftpd/vsftpd.conf.
 All directives not explicitly found or commented out within vsftpd's configuration file are set to their default value.